-By Jacqueline's parents, Anne Marie and Jim
+By Jacqueline's mom and dad, Anne Marie and Jim

 Plaistow, New Hampshire